-7 Key Assets of SEO for Local Business
+The 7 Key Assets of Local Business SEO

-The vast majority of businesses are still local, serving their nearby neighbors and travelers passing through.
-What’s interesting is how big the difference is between SEO for a web-based business versus SEO for local business.
+When researching digital marketing, the vast majority of the material out there assumes your business is 100% or close to completely online.
+While there is an increasing number of digital software or service businesses available, the vast majority of businesses are still local and based in brick-and-mortar locations serving their nearby neighbors and travelers passing through.
+What’s interesting is how big a difference there is between SEO marketing for a purely digital company vs SEO marketing for a local business.

-Your digital marketing needs to focus on getting into the search results of locals looking for a business like yours.
-This means an entirely different approach, not just to where you market, but how you optimize your content for search engines.
+Instead, your digital marketing needs to focus almost entirely on getting into the search results of locals looking for a business like yours which means an entirely different approach not just to where you market, but how you optimize your content for search engine utility (SEO).

-Today we’ll outline how to optimize for a local business instead of a global one.
+Starting with the basics, today we’re going to outline the key aspects that contribute to a local business’ SEO page ranking results and how to optimize for a local business instead of a global one.

 Everyone knows that modern businesses can no longer get away with not having a website.
 Without a website, you don’t exist to the vast majority of today’s consumers who live their lives through their smartphones.
 Even where to go for ice cream down the road is looked up before they leave the house so local businesses absolutely must build a digital presence.

-In terms of SEO, your website is where you want search engines to guide potential new customers.
+In terms of SEO, your website is where you want search engines to guide potential new customer.
 What matters here is your website content, the titles, headings, and blocks of text on each page.
-Write in a natural and informative way, and mention the areas you serve and the services or products you provide.
+Write organically, which means in a natural and informative way, and be sure to mention each of the regions you serve along with the services, products, or business you provide.
 This should guide people looking for local services to the right page on your website that will help them most.

-Always include a header or footer that has your business information for both SEO and coordination purposes.
+Always include a header or footer that has your business name, address, hours, and contact information for both SEO and coordination purposes.

 “Blog” is such a simple word for such an important part of your SEO toolkit.
-A blog is your opportunity to create SEO-rich content for every level of the funnel.
+Where each of your service or product pages can act as an SEO anchor for website visitors who know exactly what they want, the blog is your opportunity to create inbound marketing and organic SEO-rich content for every level of the funnel.
 A home electrician service, for instance, can have a conversion-funnel series of blogs ranging from “Why Do My Lights Flicker?” to “What to Do If Your House Needs to Be Rewired”

-Blogging is fantastic because you can write about almost anything your target audience might find interesting.
-For conversions, the goal is to entertain, inform, and create a positive authoritative reputation.
+The blog is fantastic because you can write about almost anything your target audience might find interesting that relates even remotely to your business.
+For conversions, the goal is to entertain, inform, create a positive authoritative reputation.
 For SEO, you’re looking to create a growing snowball of relevant keywords that associate with your business.

-Bonus Tip: Local businesses need to mention the regions and neighborhoods they serve or are near.
+Bonus Tip: You may have noted that local businesses need to mention the regions and neighborhoods they server or are near.
 Rather than trying to keyword-stuff regions into perfectly normal posts which winds up looking tacky (ex: “5 Plumbing tips for Tulsa Homeowners”), write about local events from a plumbers point of view. (ex: “How Much Water Does the Tulsa Balloon Festival Use?”)

 4) Social Media

-While the content of your social media can influence search engines, the true benefit of a strong social media following is the potential for traffic.
-Search engines tend to prioritize websites that see a lot of natural visits, meaning that the more users you can drive to your site through social media content and links, the better.
+Social media is a major part of a full digital marketing campaign but you may have noticed that it is a better platform for gaining attention than optimizing your search engine results.
+While the content of your social media feeds can influence search engines, the true SEO benefit of building a strong social media following is actually the potential for traffic.
+Search engines tend to prioritize websites that see a lot of natural visits and inter-site clicks meaning that the more users you can drive to your site through social media content and links, the better.

 That said, social media platforms have their own search results and with the right keywords in your content, you should be able to use a little bit of that SEO and inbound marketing magic to build your following and win a few more customers.